ltdrdata/ComfyUI-Manager/README.md

 # ComfyUI Manager

+You can see whole nodes info on [ComfyUI Nodes Info](https://ltdrdata.github.io/) page.

 ## NOTICE
 * Versions prior to V0.22.2 will no longer detect missing nodes unless using a local database.
 Please update ComfyUI-Manager to the latest version.